novelrt/NovelRT/Contributing.md

 * Hateful/discriminatory language
 * Repeatedly reported non-issue

 Please note that while we will do our best to filter out these types of submissions, they may still pop up from time to time.
-If you notice that one of these types of issues are opened in _any_ of the NovelRT organisation's repositories, please e-mail [admin@novelrt.dev](mailto:admin@novelrt.dev) or message one of the maintainers in Discord. _Furthermore, any attempt to open an issue that falls under the above categories may result in disiplinary action by the NovelRT team up to and including a ban from interacting with the NovelRT repository (and other related repositories within the NovelRT organisation).
-The NovelRT team also reserves the right to enforce disiplinary action for **any** reason that may be perceived to violate our Code of Conduct at any time._
+If you notice that one of these types of issues are opened in _any_ of the NovelRT organisation's repositories, please e-mail [admin@novelrt.dev](mailto:admin@novelrt.dev) or message one of the maintainers in Discord. _Furthermore, any attempt to open an issue that falls under the above categories may result in disciplinary action by the NovelRT team up to and including a ban from interacting with the NovelRT repository (and other related repositories within the NovelRT organisation).
+The NovelRT team also reserves the right to enforce disciplinary action for **any** reason that may be perceived to violate our Code of Conduct at any time._

 ### Suggesting Enhancements